 Meet the OSPRI Contact Centre Team

-How long have you been working at the OSPRI Contact Centre?
+How long have you worked with the OSPRI Contact Centre?

-How do you manage that engagement with farmers?
+How do you approach that engagement with farmers?

 Do you have a message for farmers?